Esri/calcite-maps/README.md

 Then in your main `.scss` file, you can just require the framework: `@import "calcite-bootstrap";`.

-# Contributing to Calcite Bootstrap
+# Contributing to Calcite+Bootstrap

-Installing Calcite Bootstrap was designed to be fairly painless.
+Installing Calcite+Bootstrap was designed to be fairly painless.
 If you have any problems, be sure to [submit an issue](https://github.com/Esri/calcite-bootstrap/issues/) and use the label `install issues`.

 ### Install Dependencies